Fraternal Order Orioles

 Fraternal Order Orioles is a social and charitable organization that was founded in August 1910.
-The organization currently consists of about 54 local Nests and affiliated Auxiliaries located in 9 States in the eastern United States.
+The organization currently consists of about 54 local Nests and affiliated Auxiliaries located in 9 states in the eastern United States.

 History

 The Order was founded in Rochester, New York.
 The Order was originally named the Order of Owls, but another fraternal order of the name had a court issue an injunction against using that name.

 At its 1923 convention in Reading, Pennsylvania the delegates voted 241 to 8 for a modification of the Prohibition Amendment that would allow the manufacture of light wine and beers.
 They also decided to only vote for congressmen who were in favor of such a prohibition.

 Organization

 As stated above, local unites are called "Subordinate Nests"; state or provincial groups are called "Grand Nests" and the national structure is the "Supreme Nest", which meets in convention annually.
 The head of the order is a "Supreme Worthy President" and the head of a local Nest is "Worthy President".
 In the early 1920s the Order had a $150,000 headquarters in Buffalo, New York.
 By the 1970s the headquarters had moved to Reading, Pennsylvania.
+The headquarters is currently listed as a Post Office Box in DeBary, Florida.